-- A. Ask students to examine the four fish posters of Cook Islands fish with the names hidden by masking tape.
-Ask them to write local and English names of the fish on the masking tape (local names may be different in each area). - B. Compare the lives of open sea fish with reef fish.
+- A. Show the accompanying figure of oceanic fish on a screen (from the flash drive supplied as part of the Teachers' Resource Kit).
+Ask students to provide Kiribati names of the fish.
+Kiribati fish posters of oceanic pelagic fish would broaden this exercise - the names on the poster could be hidden by masking tape and students could write local and English names of the fish on the masking tape - B. Compare the lives of open sea fish with reef fish.
 Why do they look different?